-Rupert has extensive Executive Committee/Non-Executive Director Search and Board Advisory experience spanning private and public sectors, majoring in the Financial Services sector.
+Rupert has extensive Executive/Non-Executive Director Search and Board Advisory experience spanning private and public sectors, majoring in the Financial Services sector.
 His expertise covers Pensions, Insurance, Financial Mutuals (Building Societies/Mutual Insurers), Challenger Banks, ethical Christian and Charity Banking markets.
 He began his recruitment career in The City specialising in Institutional and Private Wealth Management for a global FTSE 250 recruiter.

-Matching his strong passions in pursing an ethical approach to business, Rupert also works with a number of clients with special ownership/membership structures and purposes beyond profit (professional associations, mutual/membership based societies).
+Matching his strong passions in pursing an ethical approach to business, Rupert also works with a number of clients with special ownership/membership structures and purposes beyond profit (professional associations, mutual/membership based bodies).

 Prior to joining Warren Partners, Rupert spent four years within Capita plc’s executive search business, with responsibility for private/public sector interface mandates across all search practices including Mutuality, Not-for-Profit and Social Enterprise/Engagement ventures.
 He developed a particular expertise and interest in how the private sector interacts commercially with the public/third sector(s) and the associated challenges with transferring knowledge and skills between the two.
-Previous commercial experience has included several years as a Managing Director of a resourcing business supporting the activities of the Reliance Security Group, particularly in the area of outsourced managed service provision.
+Previous commercial experience has included several years as a Managing Director of a resourcing business supporting the activities of an AIM Listed Security Group, particularly in the area of outsourced managed service provision.
 15 years of Rupert’s early career was spent within HM Forces.

 Rupert is a keen sportsman (very occasional mountain marathon runner), aspiring smallholder and pig keeper.